 Road Safety in Azerbaijan

-AMAK actively promotes road safety and is the only civil society organisation implementing road safety projects and initiatives in the country.
-AMAK is currently developing a number of advocacy campaigns calling for policy changes on a number of issues with regards to road safety education, the use of child restraint systems in cars, and accessible mobility for people with disabilities.
-Cooperation with government agencies, including the Cabinet of Ministers, as well as transport agencies such as State Road Police and Ministry of Transport is a fundamental part of their work.
+AMAK is a member of Federation Internationale de l’Automobile (FIA) which specialises in providing full-scale roadside assistance, and motoring advice along with exclusive benefits to the club members.
+It actively promotes road safety in Azerbaijan and is the only civil society organisation implementing road safety projects and initiatives in the country.
+AMAK supports the State Programme on Road Safety and is currently developing a number of advocacy campaigns calling for policy changes on a number of issues with regards to road safety education, the use of child restraint systems in cars, road safety and street children, pedestrian safety, black spot mapping, and accessible mobility for people with disabilities.
+They work in close cooperation with government agencies, including the Cabinet of Ministers, as well as transport agencies such as State Road Police and Ministry of Transport as a fundamental part of their work.

 Azerbaijan Road Safety News

 Addressing the risks faced by Azerbaijani street children when it comes to road safetyby EASST | November 20, 2019 | Azerbaijan, Children's Road Safety, News

 EASST partners HAYAT NGO and AMAK are working to establish the exposure to risk and address the main threats street children in Baku face on the roads.View News